-As we have improved the tools we use to study the world, we have learned more about the structure and makeup of creation.
+As we have improved the tools we use to study the world, we have learned more about its structure and makeup.

 The atom is the foundation of all matter on our planet.
 It is a tiny particle, made up of subatomic particles that include the proton, electron, and neutron.
 Our understanding of the atom has changed a great deal over time, because we were able to invent and discover new ways to study the chemical world.